-3. To support and guide housing development so that it reflects and enhances the character of the village.

-- 4. To ensure such housing is built to high standards and are resource and energy efficient. - 5.
+- 3. To support and guide housing development so that it reflects and enhances the character of the village. - 4.
+To ensure such housing is built to high standards and are resource and energy efficient to help ensure net zero targets for carbon emissions are met. - 5.
 To ensure the character of the conservation areas within Rawdon are conserved and enhanced and development incorporates suitable materials and sympathetic designs.